benbaptist/minecraft-wrapper/README.md

 # Installation #

+###  **Python Versions**
+Python 3.5 or higher is the recommended Python version to use with Wrapper.

+*Wrapper is only designed to be compatible with Python 3.4+ and python 2.7+ versions (Using a python 2.7 version below 2.7.11 is also _not_ recommended)

+*It may run under python 2.6, but this is untested and may cause errors.
+Certain Linux distros with Python 2.7 also have known issues with the requests module.*

 ###  **Dependencies**
 You must have a pip version > 9.0.1 to ensure wrapper's dependencies will install correctly. bcrypt and cryptography may not install correctly if your pip version is not at least 9.0.1.